 If at decision block 134 the local computer is not in the "begin talking" state, control advances to a decision block 138 where the main control task determines if the local computer is in the "talking" state.
 If at the decision block 138, it is determined that the computer is not in the "talking" state, then control returns to the start block 50 of (FIG. 4).
 If the local computer is in the "talking" state, control proceeds to an action block 140.
 At the action block 140, the computer stores the current arbitration value in the second status field of the data packet.
 In general, if the local state is talking, a new arbitration value is not generated and the previous arbitration value is stored in the packet.
-In other words, a local computer enters the "begin talking" state.
+In other words, a new arbitration value is only generated each time the 35 local computer enters the "begin talking" state.
 That arbitration value remains unchanged until the local station again enters the "begin talking" state.

-At a decision block 142, the system determines if the 34 is empty, the control proceeds to an action block 144.
+At a decision block 142, the system determines if the audio input FIFO 34 is empty.
+If the audio input FIFO 40 audio output hardware is not ready for data, the system 34 is empty, the control proceeds to an action block 144.
 If the audio input FIFO 34 is not empty, control proceeds to an action block 146.
 At the action block 146, a block of audio data from the audio input FIFO 34 is compressed with the compressor 38 and stored in the 45 audio storage portion of the data packet currently being created.
 The generated packet containing the local state, the local station arbitration value and the audio data, if available, is stored in the network transmission FIFO 36.
 The network transmission task (FIG. 12), 50 which will be described in greater detail below, will initiate the transfer of the packet over the network.
 Control then proceeds to the start block 50 (FIG. 4).
 This cycle continues until at least one of the two users wishes to terminate the connection between the two 55 computers.